ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 WebTransport datagrams is to be similar in behavior to UDP while being subject to common requirements expressed in {{common-requirements}}.

-The WebTransport sender is not expected to retransmit datagrams, though it may if it is using a TCP-based protocol or some other underlying protocol that requires reliable delivery.
+A WebTransport sender is not expected to retransmit datagrams, though it may end up doing so if it is using a TCP-based protocol or some other underlying protocol that only provides reliable delivery.
 WebTransport datagrams are not expected to be flow controlled, meaning that the receiver might drop datagrams if the application is not consuming them fast enough.

-The application MUST be provided with the maxiumum datagram size that it can send.
+The application MUST be provided with the maximum datagram size that it can send.
 The size SHOULD be derived from the result of performing path MTU discovery.